To update your personal details please contact your Electricity Retailer, they will then notify AusNet Services on your behalf.

 For all applications submitted from 27 February 2020, you will use the online Post Installation Tool to enter post installation details, (previously captured in the manual Embedded Generation (EG) form), whether they were approved using the instant pre-approval tool, or approved via manual technical assessment.

-For all approvals, regardless of the system size, the applicant will receive a reference number that is used in conjunction with the NMI and the applicant email address to access the application in the Post Installation
+For all approvals, regardless of the system size, the applicant will receive a reference number that is used in conjunction with the NMI and the applicant email address to access the application in the Post Installation tool.

 We try our best to ensure that we run the network so that as many people as possible can connect and generate energy in a stable and safe way, so it important that each application is fully assessed.